 That’s where annotations within Google Analytics come in handy.
 Leaving annotations within Google Analytics provides the context you need to perform your analysis.
-Over time, these imitations become more useful as you’re looking at older data where the circumstances of the campaign have long left your memory.
+Over time, these imitations become more valuable as you look at older data where the campaign circumstances have long left your memory.

 What are Google Analytics Annotations?

 Annotations are short notes that you can add to dates within your Google analytics report.
-You can use them to document a spike in traffic for a particular marketing campaign so that then when you look back at the data, it is easier to understand.
+For example, you can use them to document a spike in traffic for a marketing campaign so that it is easier to understand when you look back at the data.

-It’s possible to create private annotations that are only visible when you log into your Google Analytics account.
+It’s possible to create private annotations only visible when you log into your Google Analytics account.

-If you have to Collaborate access to Google Analytics for other accounts, you have the option to create shared annotations that can be seen by anyone who has access to the reporting view.
+If you have to Collaborate access to Google Analytics for other accounts, you can create shared annotations that can be seen by anyone who has access to the reporting view.
 It’s possible to start the crucial annotations.
 Each annotation is a dress that was used to create them.
-It’s also possible to edit and delete annotations
+It’s also possible to edit and delete annotations.

 How to Add Annotations in Google Analytics